-96% of social attacks occur over email*
+96% of social attacks occur over email1

-OnINBOX’s most recent updates mean our rigorous technical risk assessments are now combined with machine powered social-intelligence.
+OnINBOX’s most recent updates mean our rigorous technical risk assessments are now combined with machine-powered social intelligence.

 What does this mean?

 OnINBOX spots social engineering attacks using a number of unique machine learning models that detect non-technical phishing attacks and warn the end-user.
-Email threats such as Business Email Compromise (BEC) techniques may use social engineering when attempting payment fraud, brand impersonation and CEO fraud.
+Email threats such as Business Email Compromise (BEC) techniques may use social engineering when attempting payment fraud, brand impersonation, and CEO fraud.
 In other words, the cybercriminal relies on written words to prompt risky actions from an unsuspecting employee.

 Will my email gateway pick these up?

-Phishing attacks that rely on social engineering lack any obvious threat signals such as malicious URLS or bad IP addresses, which a Secure Email Gateway would usually pick up on.
+Phishing attacks that rely on social engineering lack any obvious threat signals such as malicious URLs or bad IP addresses, which a Secure Email Gateway would usually pick up on.
 As a result, the email ends up in any inbox connected to your organization.
 This could put any one of your colleagues in a compromising position where a seemingly innocent business request, is in fact one action away from putting the entire organization at risk.

 So how will OnINBOX’s new capabilities intelligently tackle social engineering?